Header text

 Wednesday, May 1, 2013

-How to configure an assignment for Summative Assessment mode
+How to configure an assignment for "Evaluation-only" mode

-With today's release of Summative Assessment mode support, instructors can now evaluate end-of-unit and final essays without providing feedback comments.
+With today's release of "Evaluation-only" mode support, instructors can now evaluate end-of-unit and final essays without providing feedback comments.
 Here's how to get started.

-We're super-excited that we were able to launch our new Summative Assessment mode in time for most schools' final exams.
-Finals are the strongest case for when to use Summative Assessment mode; it's too late to provide helpful feedback and the kids won't get much out of it anyway with their minds already on summer.
+We're super-excited that we were able to launch our new "Evaluation-only" mode in time for most schools' final exams.
+Finals are the strongest case for when to use "Evaluation-only" mode; it's too late to provide helpful feedback and the kids won't get much out of it anyway with their minds already on summer.

 Create or edit an assignment as you normally would.
 You'll notice a new option: "assessment mode":

-Latest update: Summative Assessment mode - just in time for finals!
+Latest update: "Evaluation-only" mode - just in time for finals!

 EssayTagger is all about helping teachers provide targeted feedback that will promote student growth.
-But as the school year winds down, summative assessments take center stage while the practical value of feedback fades.
-Now EssayTagger supports both formative and summative assessment paradigms.
+But mid-stream fast formative assessments or end-of-unit summative assessments don't always require extensive feedback.
+Now EssayTagger supports both "Evaluation + Feedback" and "Evaluation-only" assessment modes to support those situations.

 First, the lingo